The following post is from Angie of Many Little Blessings: Five Simple Steps to a Better Homeschool Day

 Try one, two, or all of these steps and see if your homeschool day goes better:

 It can be so easy to want to stay up too late when kids are all snug in their beds, and quiet has descended on the house.
 It’s a perfect time to catch up on tasks and enjoy some time alone.
 However, getting an appropriate amount of sleep can decide whether your homeschool day will be a good one or not.

 While I’m not suggesting that you go to bed at the same time as your children, it is important to know how much sleep you need to function well each day and ensure that you are getting that regularly.

 Write out a plan in advance.

 Consider planning your schooling at least a week in advance.
 If it works for you to schedule farther out, that is wonderful.
 When a plan is not in place for school, it usually means that Mom will be frazzled trying to schedule things at the last minute, while the children can get grumpy or wild.
 A plan for your day helps everyone in the house know what to expect and can assist things in running more smoothly.

-Even if you take the time to plan your day or week in advance, if your materials are not prepared, the day can get out of hand and hectic.
-I know that I am always more patience and pleasant when experiment materials are already out, copies have been made, and I don’t have to run around saying, “Just a second!
+Even if you take the time to plan your day or week in advance if your materials are not prepared, the day can get out of hand and hectic.
+I know I am always more patient and pleasant when experiment materials are already out, copies have been made, and I don’t have to run around saying, “Just a second!
 I still need to make these copies.”
 A little preparation time in advance means that you can be ready to move from subject to subject without those types of interruptions.

 Eat a good breakfast.